We Must (Serbia): 2022 election and aftermath

 The We Must coalition held its first campaign rally in Gornje Nedeljice on 27 February, where they had announced Biljana Stojković as their presidential candidate.
-The coalition also campaigned through out other locations in Serbia.
+The coalition also campaigned throughout other locations in Serbia.
 The Slovenian The Left party stated its support for We Must in late March.
 The coalition won 4.7% of the popular vote and 13 seats in the National Assembly, while Stojković won 3.3% of the popular vote in the presidential election.
 Following the elections, Ćuta and Zelenović announced the formation of a joint political party, later revealed as Together.
 It was also announced that Stojković, Ćuta, and Zelenović would serve as co-leaders.
 During the same period, a conflict emerged due to the dispute over the coalition's name.
 NDB had claimed the name as its intellectual property, although it later withdrew the request that it had sent to the Intellectual Property Office (ZIS).
 Lazović argued that the intellectual property would be the property of the coalition, and not NDB.
 During an interview in June, Zelenović had affirmed that the coalition still exists.
 In late June, Together held a meeting with Party of Freedom and Justice (SSP) and Zdravko Ponoš; NDB did not participate.
 We Must split into two parliamentary groups during the first constitutive session of the thirteenth convocation of the National Assembly on 1 August.
 Zelenović stated that the Together parliamentary group would send an initiative regarding the ban of lithium and boron.
 NDB had stated that they would continue their cooperation with Together within the We Must coalition, while they would also serve in opposition and decline any cooperation with the Serbian Progressive Party (SNS) and Socialist Party of Serbia (SPS).
+In a December 2022 interview, Aleksandar Jovanović Ćuta has confirmed that We Must does not exist anymore.